netcoin-ntc/netcoin-docs/docs/OVERVIEW.md

 ## Conclusion

-NetCoin realizes Lowery's vision: a network secured by cumulative energy where participation strengthens collective defense.
+Netcoin realizes Lowery's vision: a network secured by cumulative energy where participation strengthens collective defense.
 By making PoW useful through routing puzzles, it creates a sustainable decentralized internet layer—fair, secure, and powered by physics.

 NTC isn't just currency; it's proof of contribution to a global public good.
 This rethinks digital infrastructure as an energy meritocracy.

 **Next Step**: Begin PoN implementation with Mycelium integration.

-The future of the internet is decentralized, and NetCoin can be its foundation.
+The future of the internet is decentralized, and Netcoin can be its foundation.